huggingface/blog/benchmark-2021-part1.md

 <img class="centered" alt="Intel Hyper Threading technology" src="assets/19_benchmark_2021_part1/imgs/hyper_threading_explained.png" />

 Back to our model inference workload...
-If you think about it, in a perfect world and very optimized setup, computations take the majority of time.
+If you think about it, in a perfect world with a fully optimized setup, computations take the majority of time.

-In this context, using the logical cores shouldn't bring us any performance benefits because our computation work (*task A in the example above*) is not letting the second one (*task B*) being schedule on the CPU core.
+In this context, using the logical cores shouldn't bring us any performance benefit because our computation work (*task A in the example above*) is not allowing the second one (*task B*) to be scheduled on the CPU core.

 ![Pytorch and TensorFlow Hyper-Threading impact on latency](assets/19_benchmark_2021_part1/imgs/pytorch_tf_intel_ht_impact.svg)

 ### Leveraging Multi-Sockets servers and CPU affinity

-Nowadays servers brings many cores, some of them even support multi-sockets setups (_i.e. multiple CPUs on the motherboard_).
+Nowadays servers bring many cores, some of them even support multi-sockets setups (_i.e. multiple CPUs on the motherboard_).
 On Linux, the command `lscpu` reports all the specifications and topology of the CPUs present on the system:

 ```shell